 Pick Investments Using an Online Trading Platform

 Now, do-it-yourself investors can choose from commission-free trading platforms like Wealthsimple Trade.
 That means you won’t get dinged with trading fees every time you buy or sell a stock.
-Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $10 cash bonus + $0 commission trades.
-All you have to do is deposit $100 and buy $100 worth of stock within the first 45 days.
+Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $50 cash bonus + $0 commission trades.
+All you have to do is deposit and trade at least $250.
+Sign-up today to take advantage of this exclusive offer.

 Another great option is an online broker like Questrade, which offers free ETF purchases and rock-bottom stock trading fees.
 You’ll also get $50 in free trades when you start investing with Questrade.